• Skip to main content

 Mains AC Current Detector Switch Circuit

-Last Updated on May 1, 2023 by Swagatam 2 Comments
+Last Updated on May 1, 2023 by Swagatam 4 Comments

-The circuit presented in this article allows one to detect the current consumed by a device and to power one or more other devices accordingly.
+The circuit I have I have explained in this article allows one to detect the current consumed by a device and to power one or more other devices accordingly.
 Indeed, the solution of a switchboard is not always applicable because it is often not very practical.
 Furthermore, some devices such as computers only start when their power button is pressed, and remain inactive when connected to a 220 V power supply alone.
 This type of device can be used to control the activation of other devices through this circuit.
 The circuit has one input and three outputs.
 The "master" device is connected to the first output, and when it is turned on, it activates a relay which triggers the power supply to the second output, while the third output stops being powered.
 This last function may only be suitable for very specific cases, but the relay used has a normally open contact which it would be a shame not to make available.
 By: Dan Russel

 Circuit Description